-After I finished all my stuff on Friday, I packed a small backpack and went to northern United Kingdom.
+After I finished all my stuff on Friday, I packed a small backpack and went to the northern United Kingdom.
 Because nothing will ever happen when one just sits at home, that’s why…

-Well, the true reason for this trip was to check out the universities of Stirling and Glasgow, as I am considering Scotland as a possible place to move into.
-So I took a late night bus from London and after a crumpled night I arrived to Stirling the next morning.
-Just in time to get in the campus, register and join the program.
+Well, the real reason for this trip was to check out the universities of Stirling and Glasgow, as I am considering Scotland as a possible place to move into.
+So I took a late-night bus from London, and after a crumpled night, I arrived in Stirling the next morning.
+Just in time to get on the campus, register and join the program.

-From the tower I walked towards Stirling’s downtown, where I planned to spend the night.
+From the tower, I walked towards Stirling’s downtown, where I planned to spend the night.

-The next morning I left to the local train station…
+The next morning, I left to the local train station…

 …took the last look on the hills..